julianh2o/reflowster.com/_posts/2014-12-18-poweringyourproject.markdown

 <br/>
 **Cons** voltage varies with charge and between types of cells, batteries run out of charge eventually!

 In some ways, standard batteries are the simplest method of powering a microcontroller.
 By putting a couple cells in series you can easily get 1.5v, 3v, 4.5v, and 6v.
 Most modern microcontrollers aren't too picky and will run anywhere from 3v to 6v.
-For example, the Atmega32u4 lists an operating voltage of 2.7 to 5.5 volts.
-It further specifies that the maximum operating frequency at 2.7v is 8Mhz and that to bump the speed up to 16 Mhz, the chip requires at least 4.5v.
-For this chip, your optimal power supply is probably 5v.
-It’ll run with 3 cells, but you probably shouldn't depend on 16Mhz operation using only 3 cells.
+The Atmega32u4, for example lists an operating voltage of 2.7 to 5.5 volts.
+It mentions further, however, that below 4.5v, you wont be able to get the full 16Mhz clock speed.

 An easy way to improve the quality of your battery power (at a hit to efficiency), is to install more cells than you need, and then use a voltage regulator to reduce the voltage.
 For example, you could use 6 cells for a total of about 8v, and then use a regulator to bring it down to a clean, stable 5v.
 I’ll explain this more in part 2.